sayari-analytics/sayari-python/docs/python_sdk.md

 ### Get all data
 Some of our endpoints return paginated results.
 If you know that you are going to want all pages of this data, you can use the the 'get_all_data' decorator to request all pages of data.

+To prevent issues with memory utilization or overlong requests, these pagination functions will not return all results if there are more than 10k records included in the response.

 ```python
 # Entities
 all_entities = get_all_data(client.search.search_entity, q="Victoria Beckham")